background-image

 Understanding the future demand has a direct effect on stock and replenishment planning.
 The same AI algorithms pinpointing the demand for a certain product within a certain season or time of year let companies make more informed decisions about their inventory management.

 AI in logistics improves supply planning by analyzing production schedules, sales data, cost constraints, and lead time, which allows businesses to calculate safety stock levels, reorder points, and replenishment routines.
-In addition, using AI solutions for logistics planning helps companies prevent sudden stockouts or instances of excess inventory, thus considerably minimizing costs and giving more control over expenses.
+In addition, AI application in logistics planning helps companies prevent sudden stockouts or instances of excess inventory, thus considerably minimizing costs and giving more control over expenses.

 • Route optimization